TDA283-compiler-construction/project/project/README.md

 Project Overview
 ================

-These pages describe the project for the Compiler Construction course at Chalmers and Gothenburg University.
 The project has three parts: a fronend for the Javalette language (Part A), a backend with code generation for LLVM (Part B), and extensions to the compiler (Part C).

 The project is to be done in individually or in groups of two.
 A group's final grade is based on the number of extensions completed for